newhavenio/code-of-conduct/README.md

 ## Unacceptable Behavior

-The following behaviors are considered harassment and are unacceptable within our community:
+The following behaviors are considered unacceptable within our community, although this should not read as an exhaustive list:

 * Violence, threats of violence, or violent language directed against another person.
 * Sexist, racist, homophobic, transphobic, ableist, or otherwise discriminatory jokes and language.